-The creation of a hybrid theatre will help further develop vascular services with cardiology / cardiothoracic services at Glenfield and will reinforce the vascular services re-designation as a Level One centre, giving them the ability to continue to attract the complex cases from both around the region and nationally.
+The move will also help further develop vascular services with cardiology / cardiothoracic services at Glenfield and should reinforce vascular services redesignation as a Level One centre, giving them the ability to continue to attract the complex cases from both around the region and nationally.
 This combined with the vascular surgeon's outstanding clinical portfolio and results will keep Leicester as one of the country's top centres for this type of surgery.
 This will bring research and academic recognition and ensure that the reputation of UHL as a centre of excellence is sustained such that UHL continues to retain and attract the best surgeons in the country.

-The development of a new Hybrid theatre is an investment that will provide opportunities to safeguard a number of services (as national commissioning continues in earnest) and further develop the range of procedures it can deliver.
+This investment will provide opportunities to safeguard a number of services (as national commissioning continues in earnest) and further develop the range of procedures it can deliver.
 It will benefit Cardiology, Cardiothoracic Services through access to these facilities, again further developing the range of procedures they can offer and developing closer working practices between the services.